 |1/01/1992||Technical Report||x-ray diffraction; other|

-Provenance Max Falk, New York; Walters Art Museum, 1984, by gift.
+Provenance Max Falk, New York, [date and mode of acquisition unknown]; Walters Art Museum, 1984, by gift.

 Credit Gift of Mr. Max Falk, 1984